dkanodia/Rate_my_Recipe/README.md

 8. Converting the submitted Column to DateTime Format

 - The submitted column contains dates in string format, so I converted it to a datetime object for easier handling in any time-based analysis.
 This allows us to conduct time-based analyses (e.g., exploring trends in recipe ratings over time) and helps ensure consistency when working with dates.

+## Univariate Analysis

+The histogram below shows the distribution of the number of ingredients used in the recipes.
+The x-axis represents the number of ingredients, while the y-axis indicates the frequency of recipes with that specific number of ingredients.

+Interpretation: The distribution is right-skewed, with most recipes containing around 5 to 12 ingredients.
+There are fewer recipes with a very high number of ingredients, suggesting that simpler recipes with fewer ingredients are more common in the dataset.
+This trend aligns with general cooking practices, where most dishes require a moderate number of ingredients rather than an excessive amount.

+The pie chart below represents the distribution of average recipe ratings in the dataset.
+The different segments correspond to different rating values, and the percentage labels indicate the proportion of recipes that received each rating.

+Interpretation:
+A majority of recipes have an average rating of 5, making up 57% of the dataset, followed by 4-star ratings at 33.5%.
+Lower ratings (0, 1, 2, and 3) collectively account for a much smaller percentage of the dataset.
+This suggests that users tend to rate recipes positively, which could indicate a preference for rating only recipes they liked or potential bias in the rating system.

+## Bivariate Analysis
+This box plot visualizes the relationship between the number of ingredients in a recipe and its average rating.
+The median number of ingredients appears to be consistent across all ratings and recipes with very high or very low ratings tend to have a wider range of ingredient counts.

+Interpretation:
+The number of ingredients does not have a strong impact on user ratings.
+Moreover, both simple and complex recipes can be rated highly or poorly.
+There are also a significant number of outliers, especially in recipes with high ingredient counts.

+This box plot visualizes the relationship between the length of description of a recipe and its average rating.
+The length appears to be consistent across all ratings and recipes with very high tend to have a wider range of ingredient counts.

+Interpretation:
+The length of description may have an effect on the average rating.
+Since the rating with higher average length tends to be higher.

+## Interesting Aggregates

+1. Caloric Trends & Ratings:

+- Recipes with 0-star ratings tend to have the highest average calorie count (514.55 kcal), suggesting that high-calorie recipes might not always be favored.
+- 4-star rated recipes have the lowest average calories (412.05 kcal), implying that moderately healthy recipes might be preferred.
+- 5-star recipes have slightly higher calories (434.25 kcal), indicating that people may still enjoy slightly richer dishes.

+2. Recipe Description Length & Ratings:
+- The average description length does not vary significantly across ratings.
+- However, 0-star recipes have the longest average descriptions (236.03 characters), suggesting that long descriptions do not guarantee better ratings.
+- The median description length remains around 170-177 characters, reinforcing that a concise but informative description is a common trait.

+## NMAR Analysis

+The dataset has missing columns of `average_ratings`, `description` and `name`.
+We drop the column of name since it does not have any information.

+The average_rating column is missing for some recipes.
+If a recipe has no ratings, it's likely because no one has reviewed it yet rather than randomness or dependency on another variable.
+This suggests that the missingness is directly related to the column's nature: a recipe with missing ratings is likely an unpopular or newly added recipe.
+Conclusion: average_rating is likely NMAR because its missingness is tied to the lack of user engagement.